-Schochor, Federico and Staton, P.A.
+Schochor, Staton, Goldberg, and Cardea, P.A.
 Senior Partner Kerry Staton achieved a settlement of $9,000,000 from a hospital and emergency room group for a woman who was irreversibly injured due to a failure to diagnose her condition.

 Here is the sequence of tragic events:

 On May 10, 2014, at approximately 9:16 p.m., the Plaintiff, then 18 years old, presented to the Defendant Hospital’s emergency department via ambulance at approximately 30 weeks’ gestation.

 Upon arrival, she complained of severe headache which was unrelieved by Tylenol with Codeine over the past several days.
 She described the headache as frontal, aching, throbbing, and worsened by light.
 At approximately 11:42 p.m., she was evaluated by the Defendant emergency room physician.
 The Defendant took a history, performed a physical exam which was negative for any focal neurologic deficits, and ordered lab work.
 Although she included intracranial hemorrhage on her differential diagnosis, she did not order any head imaging or call for a neurology consult.
 The Defendant emergency room physician made a diagnosis of pregnancy related headache and referred the Plaintiff to labor and delivery for assessment of her fetus.